hughdtt/written-words/content/post/soaring-chapter-3/index.md

 ---
 title: Soaring - Chapter 3
-description: "Icarus is tasked with cooking up an alternative solution to save her from her current situation.
-Perhaps she can find some help from her friendly AI, Ouroboros."
+description: "Icarus is tasked with cooking up an alternative solution for her current predicament.
+Perhaps she can find some help from her friendly AI, Ouroboros?"
 slug: soaring-ch-3
 date: 2023-06-18
 image: cover.jpg